February 27, 2014

 Government should be viewed as an asset and not as a liability in the integrated marketing communications community.
 I encourage you to take this 10-question quiz and see which public affairs tactics best suit your next campaign.

-C. Michael Fulton is president of The Arnold Agency’s Washington, D.C. office and teaches a public affairs elective course in West Virginia University’s Integrated Marketing Communications (IMC) program.
+C. Michael Fulton is president of The Asher Agency’s Washington, D.C. office and teaches a public affairs elective course in West Virginia University’s Integrated Marketing Communications (IMC) program.
 He worked on Capitol Hill for nearly 10 years.
 You can reach him by email or at @hillrat1156.

-Email: mfulton at arnoldagency.com
+Email: mikef at asheragency.com